dafny-lang/libraries/docs/Boxes.md

 Notice that there is no left-hand-side for the first out-parameter.
 It does not carry a value: if the value is a Fail, the control flow will abruptly return; if is is a Pass, the first out-parameter is then discarded and the second is assigned to the remaining LHS.
-An Outcome serves as an automatically-checked erorr mechanism.
+An Outcome serves as an automatically-checked error mechanism.

 ### Result